Predisan began in 1986 with one family.

 In 1987, the original Good Samaritan Clinic was established and initially saw patients on a limited basis.

 Although Dr. Clark died in 1994, founding missionary Doris Clark continued as a revered counselor in Predisan’s work.
-Dr. Madrid continues as medical director, overseeing all the direct medical care and public health services Predisan provides.
+Dr. Madrid continues as Chief Executive Office, overseeing all the direct medical care and public health services Predisan provides.

 Predisan’s efforts receive vital support through volunteer programs bringing professionals, church groups, medical brigades and students to serve and partner with the people of Honduras in proclaiming Jesus and healing the sick.